Read Smith’s plans for the spring 2021 semester.

 The investigator will serve as a neutral fact-finder.
 The investigation will consist of (but will not necessarily be limited to) interviews of the Complainant, the Respondent, and other individuals who may have witnessed the reported incident or incidents.
 When the investigator has completed the investigation, the outcome of the investigation and a recommendation will be shared with the College Conduct Board, Complainant and the Respondent.

-A confidential record of all complaints, including their disposition, will be maintained by the Office of Inclusion, Diversity & Equity.
+A confidential record of all complaints, including their disposition, will be maintained by the Office for Equity and Inclusion.

 The college will not tolerate retaliation against an individual for filing a complaint or for assisting in the investigation of a complaint.
 Retaliation is defined as taking or attempting adverse action around a person or group because that person or group participated in a good faith report or investigation under this procedure whether as a grievant, respondent, witness, administrator or in any other role.
 Retaliation can be committed by any individual or group of individuals, not just the Complainant or Respondent.
 Retaliation can take many forms, including threats, intimidation, bullying, assault, physical harm, emotional abuse, damage to or theft of property, exclusion from a position, association or event, among others.
 A student may initiate a formal retaliation complaint via Ethicspoint or by contacting the dean of students or the institutional equity officer.